John Beale Bordley: Early life and education

 At the age to ten, he went to live with his uncle in Chestertown.
 He received his early education under the direction of the Chestertown Free School teacher, Charles Peale.

-Colonial Posts
+Career

-He married Margaret Chew, (June 29, 1735 – November 11, 1773), in 1750, and went to live at Joppa, Maryland, then the County Seat of Baltimore County.
-For the next 12 or 13 years he worked his plantation, and held the county clerkship.
+He initially lived in Joppa, Maryland, then the county seat of Baltimore County, Maryland.
+For the next 12 or 13 years, he worked his plantation, and held the county. clerkship.

 In 1768, he was one of the commissioners to help determine the boundary between Maryland and Delaware.

 On September 25, 1770, he was present at the Upper House of Assembly of Maryland.

 Later he moved to Baltimore City, where he was appointed a judge of the Provincial Court, and judge of the British Admiralty Court.

 He served as a member of Governor Horatio Sharpe's and Governor Sir Robert Eden, 1st Baronet, of Maryland's Councils.